CV Board Leadership

 Board of Directors

-The new Board of Cardiovascular Medicine is governed by a Board of Directors comprising cardiovascular professionals spanning the field of cardiology.
-A total of 15 directors will guide the new Board and will be responsible for strategically developing and implementing the initial certification and supporting continuous certification programs once a decision by the American Board of Medical Specialties has been made.
+The proposed American Board of Cardiovascular Medicine is governed by a Board of Directors comprising cardiovascular professionals spanning the field of cardiology.
+The following 15 directors will guide the new Board and be responsible for strategically developing and implementing the initial certification and supporting continuous certification programs once a decision by the American Board of Medical Specialties has been made.

 Mark H. Drazner, MD (Treasurer)